homebridge/docker-homebridge/README.md

 ffmpeg, with `libfdk-aac` audio support is included in this image.

-#### 4. Try the debian tag
+#### 4. Try the ubuntu tag

-Some plugins don't like Alpine Linux so this project also provides a Debian based version of the image.
+Some plugins don't like Alpine Linux so this project also provides a Ubuntu based version of the image.

 ```
-docker run oznu/homebridge:debian
-docker run oznu/homebridge:debian-arm32v7
+docker run oznu/homebridge:ubuntu
 ```

 See the wiki for a list of image variants: https://github.com/oznu/docker-homebridge/wiki